 3. Choose the right store design partner

-When considering your store design, it is important to choose a design partner who understands not only your brand and message, but also your company identity and most importantly your customer.
+When considering your store design, it is important to choose a design partner who understands not only your brand and message.
+They also need to ‘get’ your company identity and most importantly your customer.
 Be sure to consider how the placement of your fixtures and fitting effects the flow of the store and the customer journey, and the overall customer experience in store.
 By choosing a partner who understands all of the above you can help ensure your new store is profitable and a worthwhile investment.

-4. Have thorough discussions about your fixtures and fittings in the design stage
+4. Have thorough discussions about your store fixtures and fittings in the design stage

-This is really important – it is counterproductive to rush through the fixture and fitting design stage only to find once manufactured and in store that the fixtures just don’t work for you and your brand.
+Now, this is really important.
+It is counterproductive to rush through the fixture and fitting design stage only to find once manufactured and in store that the fixtures just don’t work for you and your brand.
 If your budget allows, ordering bespoke fixtures and fittings will mean you can ensure your brand identity is consistent throughout the store.
 It will also mean that once you have agreed on the store identity, you can replicate this look easily over multiple stores.
-Prototyping fixtures will allow you to identify any weaknesses in the design, but if you don’t have the time or budget for this then a thorough review of the designs will help iron out most issues.
+Prototyping fixtures will allow you to identify any weaknesses in the design.
+But, if you don’t have the time or budget for this then a thorough review of the designs will help iron out most issues.

-6. Allow time at the end of the fit-out to conduct a thorough handover
+6. Allow time at the end of the store fit-out to conduct a thorough handover

 A good fit-out company will provide their client with a thorough and detailed handover of the store.
-Not only to go over the finished store with a fine-tooth comb, but also to relay important information about installed systems to staff, as well as to provide a detailed O&M manual for future reference.
+Not only to go over the finished store with a fine-tooth comb, but also to relay important information about installed systems to staff.
+They are to provide a detailed O&M manual for future reference.
 At this stage any snagging can be identified and put right, ready for your new store to be merchandised and opened to your customers.

 Read more about our fit-out services